 From there head to Coffs Harbour — about an hour away — where natural beauty and fun attractions entice families and adventurers.
 Children will love the amusement rides at the Big Banana Fun Park, including water slides and a tobogganing ride.
 There is a prayer option at Southern Cross University Musalla in the Coffs Harbour as well.

 Though there may not be known Halal-certified establishments, the Twilight Markets open every Friday from October to April is a food-only market with diverse, multicultural cuisine.

 Day 5: Coffs Harbour to Byron Bay

 The scenic 282-kilometre drive from Coffs Harbour to Byron Bay takes you past quiet estuaries, charming villages, gorgeous beaches and World Heritage wilderness.

 About an hour and forty minutes north of Coffs Harbour is Beachwood Café in the quaint town of Yamba, which serves Middle Eastern fare using fresh local produce and delicious organic juices.
 Though it is halal-friendly (non-pork menu), it serves alcohol.

-Besides known for its picturesque beauty, Byron is also known for diverse range of cultural and countercultural activities, such as yoga classes and music festivals.
-Don't forget to visit the iconic Cape Byron Lighthouse which stands on Australia’s most easterly point—explore the headland or take the 3.7 kilometre Cape Byron loop walk for a sunset view.
+Besides being known for its picturesque beauty, Byron is also known for its diverse range of cultural and countercultural activities, such as yoga classes and music festivals.
+Don't forget to visit the iconic Cape Byron Lighthouse which stands on Australia’s most easterly point.
+Explore the headland or take the 3.7-kilometre Cape Byron loop walk for a sunrise or sunset view.